-The study has two main components:
+The study had two components:

-- Develop and conduct a nationally representative survey of SNAP participants to determine the barriers that prevent them from having access to a healthy diet throughout the month.
+- Develop and implement a nationally representative survey of SNAP participants to determine the barriers that prevent them from having access to a healthy diet throughout the month.
 The survey included questions about cooking skills, shopping patterns, nutritional literacy, financial literacy, time available for preparing food, and other constraints.

-- The development of in-depth protocols
+- Assisted in development of in-depth interview protocols

-- The conduct of six site visits of 5 days each to interview SNAP participants about barriers that limit their access to a healthy diet and strategies they use to cope
+- Conducted six site visits of 5 days each to interview SNAP participants about barriers that limit their access to a healthy diet and strategies they use to cope

-Final report (upcoming)
+Final report September 2019